-As stated earlier, Pantex Plant is a Synthetic Minor.
-The upper threshold of emission limits for a facility to remain in this category is 25 tons per year Hazardous Air Pollutants (HAP) (or 10 tons of a single HAP) and 100 tons per year of the criteria pollutants.
-Under this designation, a facility is not required to declare its emissions every year to the TCEQ; however, a certification of PTE is required by 30 TAC
+Pantex Plant is categorized as a Synthetic Minor air emission source.
+The upper threshold of emission limits for a facility to remain in this category is 25 tons per year of Hazardous Air Pollutants (HAP) (or 10 tons of a single HAP) and 100 tons per year of the criteria pollutants.
+Under this designation, a facility is not required to declare its emissions every year to the TCEQ; however, a certification of potential to emit (PTE) is required by 30 TAC §122.122 when significant changes of emissions take place.
+The PTE, once submitted to the TCEQ, becomes a federally enforceable document for allowable emissions.
+Essentially, the PTE establishes emission limits that are administratively set by Pantex and authorized/enforceable by the TCEQ and the EPA.